matijapretnar/eff/README.markdown

 ### Installing using OPAM

 This is the easiest way to install Eff.
-First, you need to switch to a suitable OCaml compiler (e.g. `opam switch 4.02.3`) and then run
+Follow these steps:

+1. Install the [OPAM package mangager](http://opam.ocamlpro.com) if you do not have it yet.

+2. Make sure you have teh correct OCaml compiler activated.
+Since Eff compiles with all recent version of OCaml you probably need not worry about this step.

+3. Run

        opam pin add eff git@github.com:matijapretnar/eff.git

-to download the dependencies and build and install Eff.
+   OPAM will download and build the necessary dependencies first, then download and build Eff itself.

 ### Manual installation

-To compile Eff manually, first run
+To compile Eff manually, first clone the GitHub repository

+    git clone git@github.com:matijapretnar/eff.git
+    cd eff

+and run

     ./configure